-One quarter of households under stress: report
+One quarter of households have less than $1000 in cash savings, report finds.

 About one quarter of Australian households have less than $1000 in cash savings, a new report has found.

 And they are less capable of raising funds for an emergency than at any time in the past seven years.

 The Household Financial Comfort Report says that more Australians are strapped for cash and are being forced to dip into their savings to cover rising living costs created by stagnant incomes.